dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 # Author: AI Model & Curator

-# Updated on: C11 (Add new A20 artifact for Report Viewer)
+# Updated on: C15 (Add new A21 artifact for RAG Integration)

 ## 1. Purpose